STATGRAPH: Effective In-vehicle Intrusion Detection via Multi-view Statistical Graph Learning: Experiment

-Note that ROAD datast provides signals with labels translated using CAN-D algorithm \cite{CAN-D[30]} and raw data without labels.
-Because original equipment manufacturers (OEMs) of passenger vehicles hold secret their proprietary encodings of signals in the CAN data fields and vary the encodings across models.
-Besides, CAN-D algorithm is not 100\% credible for unknown CAN signal translation.
-Signal translation method involves only the payload and not CAN ID and timestamps.
+The ROAD dataset provides both labeled signals translated using the CAN-D algorithm \cite{CAN-D[30]} and raw, unlabeled data.
+Since OEMs of passenger vehicles keep their proprietary CAN signal encodings confidential and vary them across models, the CAN-D algorithm is not always reliable for translating unknown CAN signals.
+The translation process only involves the payload, excluding the CAN ID and timestamps.

-Hence, we compare the ID and timestamps of translated signals (CSV files) with those of raw data (log files), and consider the message with the same ID and timestamps value as one message, writing it into the same format like Car hacking Dataset.
+To address this, we compare the IDs and timestamps of the translated signals (in CSV format) with those of the raw data (in log files), considering messages with identical IDs and timestamps as corresponding messages.
+These are then formatted to match the structure of the Car Hacking Dataset.

-On this foundation, no message is labeled as an attack in accelerator attack drive dataset and accelerator attack reverse dataset.
-We discard these two attacks and select the remaining five attacks.